skylee03/clojask-website/content/md/posts/API.md

 #### rolling-join-forward/rolling-join-backward

-Rolling join two dataframes by columns
+Rolling join two dataframes on columns

 *Remarks:*

-*Join functions are immediate actions, which will be executed at once.*
+*Join functions are immediate actions that will be executed once they are being called.*

-*Will automatically pipeline the registered operations and filters like `compute`.
-You could think of join as first compute the two dataframes then join.*
+*The registered operations and filters (like `compute`) will be automatically pipelined.
+You could think of `join` as as an operation that first computes the two dataframes then joins them together.*

 | Argument            | Type               | Function                                                     | Remarks                                           |
 | ------------------- | ------------------ | ------------------------------------------------------------ | ------------------------------------------------- |